-You should have nothing to eat for 6 hours or drink for 2 hours before your biopsy, however, you may take your routine medications with sips of water.
+In general, you should have nothing to eat for eight hours, or drink for 2 hours before your biopsy, however, you may take your routine medications with sips of water.

 You may need to have a blood coagulation test carried out before the biopsy.
 You will be informed of the arrangements for this test.